 - 2 tablespoons coconut sugar, blended or processed to "powdered" form

 - 1 teaspoon vanilla

 In a small saucepan over medium-low heat, melt the palm shortening and coconut butter.
 Add in the coconut sugar and stir until dissolved (most likely it will not dissolve completely, but hey, we can try).
 Remove from heat and stir in the carob powder, vanilla and sea salt.

 Pour the mixture into a parchment-lined 8x8 baking dish or pan and put in the freezer for 20 minutes.

 Remove from the freezer and using a sharp knife, cut the mixture into chocolate-chip sized chunks (the mixture should still be fairly soft and easy to run a knife through).
 Return to the freezer to completely harden.

 Once ready to use for the first time, using the pre-cut lines, break the "chocolate" into separate chunks.

 Store extra in an air-tight container in the freezer.

 Some of the links in the post above are “affiliate links.”
-This means if you click on the link and purchase the item, we will receive an affiliate commission.
-Regardless, we only recommend products or services we use personally and believe will add value to our readers.
-This money helps us continue to be able to offer support and services to you, our readers.
-Plus, it helps us keep our freezers fully stocked with bacon :) We all need bacon.
+This means if you click on the link and purchase the item, I will receive an affiliate commission.
+Regardless, I only recommend products or services I use personally and believe will add value to my readers.
+This money helps me continue to be able to offer support and services to you, my readers.
+Plus, it helps us keep my freezer fully stocked with bacon :) We all need bacon.